 We are feeding more and more families with our “1 CAN A WEEK, YES WE CAN” Program.

 Our largest fund raiser event is the Charity Carrousel Golf Tournament.
-This year we will host our 4th event on June 24th at the Oak Creek Golf Course in Upper Marlboro, Maryland.
+This year we will host our 6th

-Thanks to our many volunteers we were able to serve many families in 2015.
+Thanks to our many volunteers, we have been able to serve many families in our community.
 We welcome individual givers, organizations, sports teams, offices, etc. who can join by creating a giving program even for a short period of time.
 Ultimately, our objective is to create ongoing small giving through communities of people, so families can get supplemental food supplies all year long.

 “Although related, food insecurity and poverty are not the same.
 Unemployment rather than poverty is a stronger predictor of food insecurity.”